Taketoalan/LakeSnes-v1.1.4/README.md

 - First execute Start and show the frontend ,for load roms click on Open File.

--For the program to work correctly, read and write permissions must be added to the folder.
+- For the program to work correctly, read and write permissions must be added to the folder.

--The Yad graphical user interface (GUI) must be installed as follows:
+- The Yad graphical user interface (GUI) must be installed as follows:

-Open a terminal and type:
+- Open a terminal and type:

   sudo apt install yad

 The terminal will then ask you to enter your administrator password.
 After you do this, the program will be installed